-Its fall at the Cape!
-Store open by 11 am daily until 4:30, later on weekends.
+It's a beautiful Christmas season here in Cape May!
+Store open by 11 am daily until 4:30, and at least 8 Fri/Sat.
 Please call prior to traveling here in the off season to make sure we'll be open.
 PLEASE "BEAR" WITH US AS WE REVAMP OUR WEBSITE!

 WSD Ammonite